Cultural Affairs Office

 Congratulations to all the award recipients!
 Thank you for your dedication and contributions to the expansive arts and culture landscape of Houston.

-For a complete list of grant recipients, go to: http://houstonartsalliance.com/grants/recipients/ (link dectivated).
+For a complete list of grant recipients, go to: https://houstonartsalliance.com/grants/recipients/ (link deactivated).